akronbook/flipper-disable-bug/README.md

 # How to replicate the bug?
 - npm install
 - npm run start
-- In the browser, you will notice thatthe flipper is disabled, but when clicking the button, the page count is still increasing.
+- In the browser, you will notice that the flipper is disabled, but when clicking the button, the page count is still increasing.